HELLWRAy/artcoin/README.md

 # ArtCoins - Generative Art from Solana Transactions

 ArtCoins is an open source on-chain generative AI project.
+Every piece on the visualizer is generated from the on-chain txn history of a token on Solana.
+The generation creates a rarity score (tier), a unique color palette and shape distribution (number of circles, rectangles, lines, polygons, etc).

 ## Features